p2-inc/idp-wizard/README.md

 > :rocket: **Try it for free** in the Phase Two Enhanced [Keycloak as a service](https://phasetwo.io/?utm_source=github&utm_medium=readme&utm_campaign=idp-wizard).

-# SSO and Directory Sync setup wizards for Keycloak
+# Identity Provider and Directory Sync setup wizards for Keycloak

 Phase Two SSO and Directory Sync setup wizards for on-prem onboarding and enterprise SaaS self-management.
-This application uses the [Keycloak Admin API](https://www.keycloak.org/docs-api/22.0.3/rest-api/index.html) and the [Phase Two Organizations API](https://phasetwo.io/api/phase-two-admin-rest-api) to provide wizards for onboarding customer Identity Providers.
+This application uses the [Keycloak Admin API](https://www.keycloak.org/docs-api/23.0.4/rest-api/index.html) and the [Phase Two Organizations API](https://phasetwo.io/api/phase-two-admin-rest-api) to provide wizards for onboarding customer Identity Providers.
 The goal of these wizards is to solve the complex and error-prone process of connecting a vendor identity system a bit easier, and to avoid exposing customers to the Keycloak UI.

-In addition to providing support for Identity Providers using OIDC and SAML, the wizards also supports Directory Synchronization protocols (aka "User Federation" in Keycloak) such as LDAP and SCIM.
+In addition to providing support for Identity Providers using OIDC and SAML, the wizards also supports Directory Synchronization protocols (aka "User Federation" in Keycloak) such as LDAP.

 TODO demo gif